Pembrokeshire: Ethnicity

 In 2001, Preseli Pembrokeshire constituency was 99 per cent white European, marginally lower than in 1991, compared with 98 per cent for the whole of Wales.
 71 per cent identified their place of birth as Wales and 26 per cent as from elsewhere in the UK.
+In 2021, 52.7 per cent of residents identified as "Welsh only", a slight decrease since 2011.

 Governance, politics and public services

 Under the Local Government Act 1888, an elected county council was set up to take over the functions of the Pembrokeshire Quarter Sessions.
 It was based at the Shire Hall, Haverfordwest.
 This and the administrative county of Pembrokeshire were abolished under the Local Government Act 1972, with Pembrokeshire forming two districts of the new county of Dyfed: South Pembrokeshire and Preseli – the split being made at the request of local authorities in the area.
+Under the same Act, civil parishes were replaced by communities across the whole of Wales.
 In 1996, under the Local Government (Wales) Act 1994, the county of Dyfed was broken up into its constituent parts, and Pembrokeshire has been a unitary authority since then.
 A new County Hall was built in 1999 in Haverfordwest and serves as the county council's headquarters.
 In 2017 Pembrokeshire County Council had 60 members and no political party in overall control; there were 34 independent councillors.

 In 2009, the question of county names and Royal Mail postal addresses was raised in the Westminster parliament; it was argued that Royal Mail's continued use of the county address Dyfed was causing concern and confusion in the Pembrokeshire business community.
-The Royal Mail has subsequently ceased requiring county names to be used in postal addresses.
+The Royal Mail subsequently ceased requiring county names to be used in postal addresses.

 In 2018, Pembrokeshire County Council increased council tax by 12.5 per cent, the largest increase since 2004, but the county's council tax remains the lowest in Wales.
+In 2023 the council published its corporate strategy document for 2023-28.

 The Pembrokeshire (Communities) Order 2011 established the most recent arrangement of communities (the successors to civil parishes) in the county which have their own councils; see the foot of this page for a list of communities.

-Since 2010, Pembrokeshire has returned two Conservative MPs to the Parliament of the United Kingdom at Westminster: Stephen Crabb for Preseli Pembrokeshire and Simon Hart for South Pembrokeshire which is represented jointly with West Carmarthenshire.
-The corresponding Members of the Senedd (MSs) returned to the Senedd (Welsh Parliament) in Cardiff are Paul Davies and Angela Burns respectively, both Conservatives.
+From 2010 to 2024, Pembrokeshire returned two Conservative MPs to the Parliament of the United Kingdom at Westminster: Stephen Crabb for Preseli Pembrokeshire and Simon Hart for South Pembrokeshire which is represented jointly with West Carmarthenshire.
+The corresponding Members of the Senedd (MSs) returned to the Senedd (Welsh Parliament) in Cardiff are Paul Davies and Samuel Kurtz respectively, both Conservatives.

+From 2024, Pembrokeshire was represented by the new UK Parliament constituencies Ceredigion Preseli and Mid and South Pembrokeshire which, in the 2024 General Election, returned Ben Lake (Plaid Cymru) and Henry Tufnell (Labour) respectively.

 Pembrokeshire is served by the Mid and West Wales Fire and Rescue Service and Dyfed-Powys Police.